 Probably, among marketing managers, it is one of the most used tools as it is both basic and economical.
 Since it has a short lifespan, supermarkets and grocery chains usually use cheap materials (such as lightweight paper) to keep the cost as low as possible.
 Besides, the size and format have been standardized.

-Usually, marketing managers only get to see the result of their promotions by taking a look at the sales numbers at the end of a promotional cycle.
+Usually, marketing managers only get to see the effectiveness of their promotions and flyers by taking a look at the sales numbers at the end of a promotional cycle.
 With this combined analysis, they can see in-store behavior focusing on specific products together with the sales.

 In order to do so, we will analyze the impact of the promotion in terms of penetration and ROI.